crea1/IT-Fornebu-Lunch-Android-App/README.md

 To do
 ---------------------------------
 - Add a about screen + button.
-- In menu view add a timestamp for last refresh.
 - Replace spinner with something more fun.
 - Possibly a check to find what day it is and highlight that day in some way.